 Exceptions to Final Pay Rules

-Some employees in certain industries may have different final pay rules that do not require an employer to make the final paycheck available upon termination.
+Certain industries may have different final pay rules that do not require an employer to make the final paycheck available upon termination.
 This includes:

 - Certain seasonal food production workers laid off in groups 11